 Theories of distributive and rectificatory justice, with particular reference to historical injustice and international politics; colonialism; egalitarianism; the ethics of cultural property; environmental ethics; judicial politics and the philosophy of law.
-More details at http://users.ox.ac.uk/~wadh1010/Political Theory Equality International law International ethics and global justice
+More details at http://users.ox.ac.uk/~wadh1010/

 - Rectifying International Injustice: Principles of Compensation and Restitution Between Nations (Oxford University Press, 2009)

-- (with Sarah Fine and Zofia Stemplowska) Political Philosophy, Here and Now: Essays in Honour of David Miller (Oxford University Press, forthcoming)
+- (with Sarah Fine and Zofia Stemplowska) Political Theory, Here and Now: Essays in Honour of David Miller (Oxford University Press, forthcoming)

 ARTICLES AND BOOK CHAPTERS

-"Corrupting the youth: should parents feed their children meat?", Ethical Theory and Moral Practice, 2021.
+- "Corrupting the youth: should parents feed their children meat?", Ethical Theory and Moral Practice, forthcoming.